gta-pong/libreofficejavascript/README.md

 ## Status:

-Will be uploading some of my basic & working macros soon.
+Will be uploading some basic & working macros soon.